Residential Lease Extensions

 Once you obtain a vesting order, the matter will be referred to the FTT to determine the premium figure, which you will pay into the court instead.

-Contact FSP’s property litigation team today
+Contact FSP’s Property Litigation team today

-At FSP, we are experienced in handling lease extensions on behalf of both landlords and tenants, and working alongside a number of trusted external surveyors, we strive to ensure that our clients secure the best possible new lease terms as quickly and smoothly as possible.
+At FSP, we are experienced in handling lease extensions on behalf of both landlords and tenants, and working alongside a number of trusted external valuers and surveyors, we strive to ensure that our clients secure the best possible new lease terms as quickly and smoothly as possible.